2i2c-org/docs/support.md

 ## What kind of support does 2i2c provide?

-2i2c Engineers proivde support for major infrastructure issues or enhancements.
+2i2c Engineers provide support for major infrastructure issues or enhancements.
 They are not needed for doing things like regular administrative tasks on a JupyterHub (see the other sections in this guide for how a Hub Administrator can accomplish these tasks instead).

 ## Who can ask for support?